elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-convert-meters-to-centimeters.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how to convert meters to centimeters, detailing the relationship between the two units, the process of multiplication by 100, and the movement of the decimal point.
+    Learn how to convert meters to centimeters using a simple multiplication method or by moving the decimal point.
   page_keywords: >-
-    meters, centimeters, metric system, conversion, decimal point, measurement, multiplication, example, units, prefixes
+    meters, centimeters, conversion, metric system, decimal point, measurement, calculate, relationship, prefix, example
 author: QuickTakes
 question: >-
     How do you convert meters to centimeters?